dscho/xkcd/content/comics/2025-9-15--style-pizza.md

 ---
 {{incomplete transcript|Don't remove this notice too soon.}}

-[A graph is shown.
-The x-axis is marked:]
+[A graph.]

+[The x and y axes have no unit markings, and are labeled:]

-City size
+[X axis: City size →]

-[They y-axis is marked:]

-Tastiness of "<city>-style pizza"
+[Y axis: Tastiness of "<city>-style pizza" ↑]

-[A shaded region is shown, initially covering nearly the whole y-axis at the lowest x-values.
-At the last x-values, the y-values are medium-medium high.
-Arrows point around to various locations in this shaded region, indicating an otherwise-unmarked subregion.]

-Label: Various controversial regional specialties
+[A shaded region is bounded by a lower bound and an upper bound.
+The upper bound has a slight curve up corresponding to a smallish city, but is otherwise mostly flat.
+The lower bound appears on the X axi] close to the left, evens out to being almost flat in the middle, and rises toward the right.]

-[An arrow points to a medium-high y-value at the absolute leftmost x-axis.]
+[An arrow points to the right end of the shaded area, with the label:]

-Label: New York up here somewhere
+New York up here somewhere

+[A label is in the middle of the shaded region at a medium X value.
+Many arrows point outward from the text, which reads:]

+various controversial regional specialties

-[An arrow points to a low x- and y-value.]
+[An arrow points to the region with a low x and y-value, where the line for the lower bound is missing.
+This region is labeled:]

-Label: Towns with bored restaurant owners who have come up with a fun prank to play on visitors
+towns with bored restaurant owners who have come up with a fun prank to play on visitors